 History & Background

-The site that now holds the Royal Palace was originally home to a fortress back when Madrid was still under Moorish rule.
-Known as the Royal Alcázar of Madrid, it was originally constructed between 860 and 880 AD.
+Back when Madrid was still under Moorish rule, a fortress sat where the Royal Palace was later erected in the 1700s.
+Known as the Royal Alcázar of Madrid, said fortress was originally constructed between 860 and 880 AD.
 After the Christian reconquest of Spain, the building took on a new life as the official residence of the Spanish monarchy.

 The Royal Palace consists of more than 3,000 rooms spread out across six floors.
-While only a few dozen of them are open to visitors, you'll still get a taste for how magnificent and grandiose the palace is.
+While only a few dozen of them are open to the public, you can still get a feel for how magnificent and grandiose the palace is.

-After you visit the palace itself, be sure to check out the Royal Armory located on the same grounds (admission is included in your ticket).
+After you tour the palace, be sure to check out the Royal Armory located on the same grounds (admission is included in your ticket).
 Home to weapons and armor used by Spanish royalty since the 13th century, it's one of the most impressive collections of its kind in the world.

-The palace is easily within reach of some of Madrid's most iconic sights and monuments.
+The palace is close to some of Madrid's most iconic sights and monuments.
 Plaza Mayor and the famous Mercado de San Miguel are both less than a 10-minute walk away, and the central Puerta del Sol square is just a bit further out from there.

-If you'd rather relax and get some fresh air, you're also within reach of some of Madrid's best green spaces.
-The Sabatini Gardens and Campo del Moro Park are directly north and west of the palace grounds respectively.
+If you'd rather relax and get some fresh air, you're also within reach of a few green spaces.
+The Sabatini Gardens and Campo del Moro Park are directly north and west of the palace grounds, respectively.
 Sprawling Casa de Campo Park is nearby as well, as is Parque del Oeste.
-The latter is home to Madrid's famous Temple of Debod, a real Ancient Egyptian temple that was gifted to Spain from Egypt.
+The latter is home to Madrid's famous Temple of Debod, a real ancient Egyptian temple that was gifted to Spain from Egypt.
 If you find yourself in this part of town in the evening, you're in luck—there's no better place in Madrid to watch the sunset.